geoHeil/rscalaExample/README.md

 ```
 This builds the packages.

-Then executing a sbt run in this project produces this error
+Then executing a sbt run in this project produces no longer an error.

+The latest version (SNAPSHOT) results in the following error

 ```
 java.lang.NullPointerException